MelleStarke/MAS_B06/README.md

 ## Preliminary Test

 A preliminary test file can be found in `/src/simulations`.
-Despite there still being some run time errors related to concurrency, it serves as a minimal example of how the code runs.
+The code returns an error at the point that the order allocation task starts, but this is only because it hasn't been implemented yet.
+Though the supplier selection process _has_ been implemented.

 Due to relative imports, running the file can be a bit tricky.
 Opening the project in PyCharm and setting the configuration in the root folder (meaning the root folder of the GitHub project) should work.

-Otherwise you can simply run
+Otherwise you can try running

 ```
 python -m src.simulations.test